-I’ve been seeing a few long posts lately that list ranking signals from Google, and they inspired me to start writing a series about ranking signals over on Google+.
-Chances are good that I will continue to work on the series there, especially since I’ve been getting some great feedback on them.
+I’ve seen a few long posts lately that list ranking signals from Google, and they inspired me to start writing a series about ranking signals over on Google+.
+The chances are good that I will continue to work on the series there, especially since I’ve been getting some great feedback on them.

 This post includes the first seven, plus an eight signal – the Co-Occurrence Matrix described in Google’s Phrase-Based Indexing patents.

 I’m also trying to include links to some of the papers and patents that I think are among some of the most important to people interested in SEO that support the signals that I’ve included.